-The Marine Turtle Sanctuary is based at Nungwi, a small town perched on the northern tip of Zanzibar.
-With spectacular beaches and a coral reef, there is plenty of fishing, snorkeling, diving, sightseeing and relaxing to be done.
+The Marine Turtle Hatchery is based at Matemwe, a village on the north-eastern coast of Zanzibar.
+Volunteers are accommodated at a coastal conservation camp located 15 minutes away from the hatchery.
+Some of the project work is based on the beach where the camp is situated, such as beach clean ups.
+With spectacular beaches and a coral reef, there is plenty of fishing, snorkeling, diving, sightseeing and relaxing to be done in this area.

 Arrival and orientation

-Volunteers need to arrive in Zanzibar on their start date and their orientation will take place the following day.
+Volunteers need to arrive in Zanzibar on their Wednesday start date and their orientation will take place on the Wednesday afternoon and/or the following day.

 After you have registered for the program, please book your flights to arrive at Abeid Amani Karume International Airport (ZNZ) in Zanzibar.
 Your airport pick-up is included in your Program Fee.
 We recommend that volunteers under the age of 18 travel internationally with a notarized letter from their parents to support their documentation.